-• Personal communications include letters, memos, personal interviews, telephone conversations, emails, messages from discussion lists and electronic bulletin boards.
+• Personal communications include letters, memos, personal interviews, telephone conversations, emails, text messages, online chats, messages from discussion lists and electronic bulletin boards.

 • Citations for this type of material are not included in the reference list because they do not contain recoverable data.
 Cite personal communications in the text only.
 Adding "personal communication" to the citation within the text is a useful indicator of the kind of information under discussion.